gazellawificom/gazella-update-pages/README.md

 ## Getting Started

-If you have a Partner or Reseller account with GazellaWifi.com - These instructions will allow to be able to programmatically login as one of your users in one click.
-This means all you need is one of your sub users IDs and you do not need their username and or password anymore to simply access their account.
-Use this for implmentation into your own system to eliminate the hassle of your usiers having multiple logins.
+If you have a Partner or Reseller account with GazellaWifi.com - These instructions will allow to be able to programmatically update a Location's page contents or styling.
+This comes in handy when you have multiple pages to update content for and you do not wish to update the content via the web browser one-by-one.
+Or this also can come in handy if you have dynamic content you'd like to change daily.

 ### Server Requirements
 Php 5.6 or newer